els-p/Analysing_An_Online_Restaurant/README.md

 <br>
 <br>

-## Increasing Revenue by Increasing Order Value
+## Business Impact: Increasing Revenue by Increasing Order Value
+Using data science, I was able to derive the following outcomes:

-1. Develop customised strategies to target customer segments
+1. Develop customised strategies for each customer segment
 2. Identify groups of users who are the <em>low hanging fruits</em> to target for marketing efforts
+3. Suggest a tweak to loyalty programme to incentivise users to come back sooner
-3. Capture more value from products
+4. Make recommendations to capture more value from products

+## Future Development
+The project was totally exploratory with minimal discussion with business owners of the online restaurant.
+Possible future development include:
+* Segmenting users into a set number of clusters according to prior knowledge, to achieve business goals
+* Collecting explicit ratings of products from users to build a recommender system based on item similairity using item-item collaborative filtering